-Before committing to any cosmetic injectable treatment, the questions you ask at your consultation reveal as much about the clinic as the answers do.
+Before committing to any aesthetic treatment, the questions you ask at your consultation reveal as much about the clinic as the answers do.
 A practitioner who answers clearly, specifically and honestly is giving you an important signal about the kind of care you will receive.
 A practitioner who is vague, dismissive or evasive is giving you a different kind of signal.

 This article lists the questions worth asking, and explains what good answers look like, from the clinical perspective of Corey Anderson at Core Aesthetics in Oakleigh.